abodesigner/JS_todoList/README.md

 # JS_todolist
-Simple todolist project using Javascript
+Simple todolist project using Pure Javascript with LocalStorage